randy3k/radian/README.md

 #### Microsoft Store python

-It is [known](https://github.com/randy3k/radian/issues/120#issuecomment-565695557) that `rchitect` doesn't work with python from Microsoft Store.
+It is [known](https://github.com/randy3k/radian/issues/120#issuecomment-565695557) that _radian_ doesn't work with python from Microsoft Store.

 #### how to use local history file